Nico Collins: 2022 season

-2023 season
+2023 season: Breakout

 During Week 2 against the Indianapolis Colts, Collins finished with 146 receiving yards and a touchdown as the Texans lost 31–20.
 In a Week 4 win against the Pittsburgh Steelers, Collins set new single-game career highs with seven receptions for 168 receiving yards and two touchdowns.
 In Week 13 against the Denver Broncos, Collins would top his single-game career highs in yardage and receptions once again, finishing with nine receptions for 191 receiving yards, adding a touchdown as the Texans won 22–17.
 In a win-or-go-home scenario against the Colts in Week 18, Collins caught all nine of his targets for a career-high 195 yards and a career-long 75-yard touchdown in a 23–19 win, clinching the Texans a playoff spot for the first time since 2019.
 He appeared in 15 games and made ten starts in the 2023 season.
 He had 80 receptions for 1,297 yards and eight touchdowns.
 He finished the season 8th in the league in receiving yards, and tied 4th in receptions of 20 or more yards.

 Collins had a receiving touchdown in the Texans' 45–14 victory over the Browns in the Wild Card Round.

-2024 season
+2024 season: Pro Bowler

 On May 29, Collins agreed to a three-year contract extension with the Texans, worth a maximum of $75 million, with $52 million guaranteed.
 Collins led the league with 567 receiving yards before suffering a hamstring injury in Week 5 against the Buffalo Bills.
 On October 9, the Texans placed Collins on injured reserve.
 He was activated from IR on November 9.
-In Week 13, he had eight receptions for 119 yards in a 23–20 win over the Jaguars.
-In Week 15, against the Dolphins, he had two touchdowns in the 20–12 victory.
+In Week 13, he had eight receptions for 119 yards in a 23–20 win over the Jacksonville Jaguars.
+In Week 15, against the Miami Dolphins, Collins had two touchdowns in the 20–12 victory.
 He finished the 2024 season with 68 receptions for 1,006 yards and seven touchdowns in 12 games.
-He earned Pro Bowl honors for the first time in his career.
+Collins subsequently earned Pro Bowl honors for the first time in his career.

-In the Wild Card Round, Collins had seven receptions for 122 yards and a touchdown in the 32–12 win over the Chargers.
+In the Wild Card Round, Collins had seven receptions for 122 yards and a touchdown in the 32–12 win over the Los Angeles Chargers.
+He was ranked 32nd by his fellow players on the NFL Top 100 Players of 2025.

+2025 season

+In Week 10 against the Jacksonville Jaguars, Collins had seven receptions for 136 yards in the 36–29 win.
+He started 15 games for Houston during the 2025 campaign, recording 71 receptions for 1,117 yards and six touchdowns.
+After suffering a concussion in Houston’s Wild Card Round victory over the Pittsburgh Steelers, Collins missed the team's Divisional Round loss to the New England Patriots, who would go on to appear in Super Bowl LX.